-If a -d option is present, scons assumes that the call will also create a header file with the suffix defined by \$YACCHFILESUFFIX if the yacc source file ends in a .y suffix, or a file with the suffix defined by \$YACCHXXFILESUFFIX if the yacc source file ends in a .yy suffix.
+If the -d option is present in \$YACCFLAGS scons assumes that the call will also create a header file with the suffix defined by \$YACCHFILESUFFIX if the yacc source file ends in a .y suffix, or a file with the suffix defined by \$YACCHXXFILESUFFIX if the yacc source file ends in a .yy suffix.
+The header will have the same base name as the requested target.
+This is only correct if the executable is bison (or win_bison).
+If using Berkeley yacc (byacc), y.tab.h is always written - avoid the -d in this case and use \$YACC_HEADER_FILE instead.